When you repeatedly lose your ability to stay focused on your personal goals, it’s easy to become discouraged to the point of giving up.

 Shape: What shapes do you see?
 Shapes can also influence the emotions of your picture.
 Circles are harmonious, squares are solid and reliable.

-This exercise is very powerful because it is the first step in really bringing your goal to life in a lively way that you can participate in and begin to see and feel yourself achieving and believing in.
+This exercise is very powerful because it is the first step in bringing your goal to life in a participatory way.
+You can begin to see and feel yourself achieving and believing in your desired outcome.

 Creativity researcher, Paul Torrance discovered that one of the most exhilarating human experiences is the dazzling moment when a new image of your future self appears.